 Randy Brown won the Andy Keyes in 4:56 in a bunch (4) finish (Nella, Cunningham & Reid).
 Rob Cheskey won the Seniors BAR & TTC and Reid the Vets BAR & TTC.
 Randy Brown won the Hogben and Mike Lynch the Nella. the 40km BAR TT was won by Mike Lynch with a 1.01.23 followed by Martin Reid with a 1.03.03 and Rob Cheskey in 3rd at 1.04.10 (last time Martin ever beat Rob!!).
 Good Friday had a record turnout of 197 riders on a new course using Britannia & Blind Line.
 Great course but the racing secretary (your webmaster!) goofed by erroneously telling residents there was a road closure – they rebelled with one owner getting into his car and attempting to run the Seniors 1 off the road.
 The police intervened.
 Brian Costello won the seniors.
 July 2nd we ran the Rattlesnake Triple Hill climb!!
 Three separate hills on Rattlesnake!!
 We also ran a crit race at the Flamborough Speedway under the auspices of the Chamber of Commerce.
 “Donkey Days”

-The one and only year the Good Friday had to be cancelled.
+the Good Friday had to be cancelled.
 It had been set up to run on the Longwood/Princess Point course in Hamilton but had to be cancelled due to the OCA’s failure to come up with insurance.
 Matt Varey took the Nella 40km TT with a 1.01.01 followed by Randy Brown 4 seconds off and Desi Desrochers at 1.01.30.
 Oct 19th the club held its first Snake Triple Hill Climb followed by a family picnic.
 Gus Nella won the Andy Keyes 160km RR in 4.46.
 Randy Brown took the BAR and the TTC followed by Rob Cheskey setting a pattern for years to come!
 George Fraser took the Vet BAR and Matt Varey the Junior BAR.
 Albert Penrose won the Vet TTC.
 Membership stood at 70

 The Good Friday came back on using the old Kings Rd/Waterdown Rd course.
 551 riders participated!
 Peter Clarke of Bikenergy after Tom Zielinski one time Polish team rider) was disqualified for dangerous riding. took the Senior 1.
 Denise Kelly took the ladies.
 Matt Varey won the Nella with a 57:55.
 Randy Brown was 2nd.
 Randy Brown won the Andy Keyes Century inching out Varey with a time of 4:36:17.
 Club member George Fraser won the Highland RR Vet Cat.
 375 riders rode our Mt Nemo “training ride!
 Randy Brown won the Hogben with a 2:09:52 and the Andy Keyes Century with a 4:36